spatialthoughts/qgis-tutorials/es/_sources/docs/3/vector_styling_expressions.rst.txt

 Get the data
 ------------

-1. `Natural Earth <https://www.naturalearthdata.com/downloads/>`_ has the admin shapefiles for contries.
+1. `Natural Earth <https://www.naturalearthdata.com/downloads/>`_ has the admin shapefiles for countries.
 On the downloads page look for :guilabel:`Cultural` option under the ``Medium scale data``.

   .. image:: /static/3/vector_styling_expressions/images/data1.png
     :align: center